 Muted colour palette

 Bright colours are rarely used in Scandinavian design.
-This is style that embraces neutrals and simplicity.
+This is a style that embraces neutrals and simplicity.
 Slate grey, midnight blue and off white are commonly seen in designs and can be used to contrast one another.

 However, if you love bright highlights, build upwards from a monochromatic base and lift with only a few pops of colour.
 Pastel tones are favoured in the style.
 Choose neutrals for feature pieces and artworks to avoid grabbing too much attention, but if there’s one safe colour to use as an accent, it’s blue.

 As agents of style and practicality, Scandinavians know how to do minimalism well.
-The notion of ‘less is more’ is fundamental, so analyse what you realistically need in your living space and clear out unnecessary furniture and accessories to create a cleaner and more spacious look.
+The notion of ‘less is more’ is fundamental, so analyse what you need in your living space and clear out unnecessary furniture and accessories to create a cleaner and more spacious look.
 Scandi design is about functionality and having room to move is a key part of that.

 Scandi also teaches us that there are subtle ways to make an impact.
 You’ll find something as simple as geometric shapes and lines will make your room pop.